 Can you imagine your life without the colas?
 Can you deprive yourself of the candies and pastries?
 If yes, congratulations!
-Several types of researches conducted on hair fall have proved that foods that contain excess sugar are harmful for the health of hair.
-If you are sugarholic, it would be dangerous for you in future.
+Several types of researches conducted on hair fall have proved that foods that contain excess sugar are harmful to hair.
+If you are a sugarholic, it would be dangerous for you in the future.
 Sugar is one of those food components that are highly responsible for premature graying of hair.
 It also damages tissue elasticity and may cause hair breakage.

-Like sugar, eating excessive salt is harmful to hair.
-Some of us are addicted to salt, and tend to have more salt than the desired amount.
-It is true that sodium or salt is essential for maintaining the electrolyte balance within the body, but excess sodium is harmful.
+Like sugar, consuming excessive salt is harmful to hair.
+Some of us are addicted to salt and tend to have more salt than the desired amount.
+Sodium or salt is indeed essential for maintaining the electrolyte balance within the body, but excess sodium is harmful.

 3. MSG Or Monosodium Glutamate

 MSG or monosodium glutamate is present in many palatable foods like chips, sausages, burgers, and fries.
-This is a typical taste enhancer that helps to increase the taste and flavor of the food.
-However, MSG is highly injurious to health.
+It is a typical taste enhancer that helps to increase the taste and flavor of the food.
+However, MSG is highly harmful to health.
 It is responsible for hair fall.